 If you’d like some inspiration to help get started, you’ve stumbled upon the right article.
 You’ve probably seen a few of these before; however, I’ve also included several that I brainstormed on my own.

-1. All Things Fall jar – Include a caramel apple (without nuts), tickets to a nearby farm or pumpkin patch, and something pumpkin spice, of course.
-Then add a few faux leaves and acorns (to avoid bugs or anything growing), and an autumn-themed book with a pretty cover.
-(Buy a paperback version so it’s easy to get in and out of the jar.) 🙂 This fall-inspired bookmark is pretty, too!
+1. All Things Fall – Include a caramel apple (without nuts), tickets to a nearby farm or pumpkin patch, and something pumpkin spice, of course.
+Then add a few faux leaves and acorns (to avoid bugs or anything growing), and an autumn-themed book with a pretty cover. (hint: buy a paperback version so it’s easy to get in and out of the jar.) 🙂 Also, this fall-inspired bookmark is pretty, too!

-For more ideas, search for assembly and disentanglement toys on Amazon.
+For more ideas, search through the assembly and disentanglement toys listed on Amazon.

-7. Makerspace Mania jar – Makerspaces are becoming really popular, so this is a fun twist on the art theme.
-School makerspaces tend to have items like: popsicle sticks, pom poms, Play-Doh, colorful painters tape (it’s more forgiving than masking tape), toothpicks, washable glue, pipe cleaners, straws, plastic eating utensils and cups.
+7. Makerspace Mania – Makerspaces are becoming really popular, so this is a fun twist on the art theme.
+School makerspaces tend to have items like: popsicle sticks, pom poms, Play-Doh, colorful painters tape (it’s more forgiving than masking tape), toothpicks, washable glue, pipe cleaners, straws, string, and even plastic eating utensils and cups.

 Stephanie, the MomDot blogger, added a tea light to make her fairy garden glow.
 It would be pretty as a night light.
 And not only did blogger/YouTuber Lily Ardor add a tea light, she made hers into a fairy lantern.